In this guide, we are going to explore how to install Postman Client on Debian 11.

 in terminal:

-If all goes well, you should see Postman launch, the first page is the login page, skip that and you will see this:
+If all goes well, you should see Postman launch, the first page is the login page, skip that and you will see the postman launch page.

 Adding a Postman Launcher